jessicarobo/jessicarobo.github.io/_posts/2021-01-15-figuring-out-soundgoodizer.markdown

 ![Soundgoodizer preset A](/assets/img/soundgoodA.png)

 I think this is everybody's preferred preset for mastering.
 It sounds very bassy to me sometimes.
-For whatever reason, this applies and expander and saturation to the lows and highs, but not the mids.
+For whatever reason, this applies an expander and saturation to the lows and highs, but not the mids.
 Maybe a smartypants can explain why that works but I can't.

 #### Bands:
 * Low: 20-200Hz